CoGhent/hvavisualisations/README.md

 - Number of records with creation data + per decennia
 - Number of records per street in Ghent on a map (zoom and hover to check data)

 This code is built using Django framework.
-To run this code, install django in a virtual environment.
-Download the code and run 'python manage.py runserver' in the command line.
+To run this code, download the code, install django in a virtual environment (pipenv install django) and run 'python manage.py runserver' in the command line.

 *for example*